-- inventive or non-obvious: - useful or industrially applicable; and generally meet the definition of 'invention'. - 25.
-None of these criteria is formally defined in a binding legal manner in international instruments.
-Accordingly, their application to traditional knowledge is a matter of potential flexibility within national law. - 26.
-Flexibility exists concerning the definition of 'invention' as against a discovery, which may for example be relevant for TK that is considered to be a discovery of a principle of nature rather than an invention as such. - 27.
-Flexibility exists as to whether TK should be considered inherently patentable subject matter in the event that the traditional knowledge constitutes: - an invention the prevention the commercial exploitation of which is necessary to protect ordre public or morality, including to protect human, animal or plant life or health or to avoid serious prejudice to the environment, provided that this exclusion is not made merely because the exploitation of the invention is prohibited by their law; or - a diagnostic, therapeutic and surgical method for the treatment of humans or animals: - a plant or animal other than micro-organisms, and essentially biological processes for the production of plants or animals other than non-biological and microbiological processes. - 28.
-Flexibility also exists as to how conventional patentability criteria are construed in relation to traditional knowledge in particular, novelty (e.g. whether oral traditions passed on relatively privately within an indigenous or local community are considered to be disclosed prior art relevant to the determination of patentable novelty) and non-obviousness (for example, whether a practitioner of a traditional knowledge system would be considered a person skilled in the art for the assessment of obviousness). - 29.
+- a diagnostic, therapeutic and surgical method for the treatment of humans or animals; - a plant or animal other than micro-organisms, and essentially biological processes for the production of plants or animals other than non-biological and microbiological processes. - 29.
+Flexibility also exists as to how conventional patentability criteria are construed in relation to traditional knowledge in particular, novelty (e.g. whether oral traditions passed on relatively privately within an indigenous or local community are considered to be disclosed prior art relevant to the determination of patentable novelty) and non-obviousness (for example, whether a practitioner of a traditional knowledge system would be considered a person skilled in the art for the assessment of obviousness). - 30.
 Also, the observation that a practitioner of traditional knowledge has developed an innovation that would be considered patentable clearly does not imply that the practitioner would necessarily wish it to be patented, or would have the necessary resources to proceed with the patenting process; in other words, being patentable in principle does not mean TK is actually patented.
 The lack of practical use of the patent system, or a choice not to use it because the form of protection is out of line with TK holders' requirements, may also be viewed as a 'gap' in protection, even where some elements of TK are technically patentable.
 However, in making a gap analysis, a distinction may be needed between a formal gap in the legal scope of possible protection in principle, and a practical gap in the sense of the omission to seek possible protection for specific elements of TK in other words, the extent to which TK that is already eligible for protection in some way is actually protected in practice.
 Since the latter form of gap analysis entails extensive empirical field work, it is not undertaken here.
 Nonetheless the Committee has conducted extensive surveys in this regard.
-11
+1819 - (ii) Defensive protection of TK within the patent system